Crowd Counting Considering Network Flow Constraints in Videos: Network Flow Constraints for Crowd Counting and Property

-Suppose that the segmentation of foreground never divide a single person into two or more groups.
-Then the actual number of people in each group is an integer value.
-Define $\ff$ be a function
+Suppose that the segmentation of foreground never divides a single person into two or more groups, then the actual number of people in each group is an integer value.
+The definition of function $\ff$ is as follow.